Lisbon hidden gems Christ the King Statue from Doca di Alcantara

 5. Explore Almada and the Christ the King Statue

-The Christ the King Statue (Cristo Rei) in Lisbon is a monumental symbol of faith and one of the most iconic landmarks in the region.
+Overlooking the city from across the Tagus River in Almada, the Christ the King Statue (Cristo Rei) in Lisbon is one of the most iconic landmarks in the region.
 Standing 28 meters tall, atop an 82-meter pedestal, this impressive statue is inspired by Rio de Janeiro’s Christ the Redeemer.
-Overlooking the city from across the Tagus River in Almada, it serves as a beacon of peace and hope.

-After taking a 10 minute ferry ride from the Cais do Sodré Ferry Terminal in Lisbon to Almada, visitors take the brief journey up to the sanctuary.
+Take a 10 minute ferry ride from the Cais do Sodré Ferry Terminal in Lisbon to Almada, followed by a brief journey up to the sanctuary.
 With its outstretched arms, the statue seems to embrace the city and its inhabitants.
 The site offers one of the most breathtaking panoramic views of Lisbon, the 25 de Abril Bridge, and the sparkling waters of the Tagus.
+Don’t miss a visit to the the Nossa Senhora da Paz chapel in the pedestal of the statue.

 6. Cascais and Guincho bike day

-Spend the day exploring the natural beauty surrounding Cascais.
-After your 40 minute train ride from Cais do Sodre station to Cascais, rent a bike and head out towards Guincho Beach to explore.
-The multi-use sport path to Guincho Beach is separated from the road, and is roughly 8000 meters (approx. 5 miles) each way.
-It is fairly flat, though does have a few longer inclines on the way back into town.
-See Bike Rental Tips for the easiest bike rental options.
-If you are concerned about the inclines, we’d suggest to rent an e-bike.
+Spend the day exploring the natural beauty surrounding Cascais, just a 40 minute train ride from Cais do Sodre station.
+Take time to explore Cascais’ old town and hidden gems, then rent a bike and head out towards Guincho Beach to explore.
+The path to Guincho Beach is 8 km (5 miles) each way.
+It’s fairly flat, with a few longer inclines.
+See Bike Rental Tips for the easiest bike rental options (including e-bikes).

-Follow the bike path from Cascais out towards Guincho.
-You will pass the Boca do Inferno, Casa da Guia, the Farol da Guia lighthouse, and the 17th century Forte de São Jorge de Oitavos.
-You will see a wooden walkway when you reach the sand dunes.
-After parking your bikes here, enjoy the short walk along the sand dunes to the interpretive center (Duna da Cresmina).
-This is a great spot for a coffee break and gorgeous view overlooking Guincho.
-They do serve pastries and light snacks as well.
+En route towards Guincho, stop to see Boca do Inferno, Casa da Guia, the Farol da Guia lighthouse, and the 17th century Forte de São Jorge de Oitavos.
+When you reach the sand dunes, park your bikes and enjoy the short walk to the interpretive center (Duna da Cresmina).
+This is a great spot for a coffee break with gorgeous views overlooking Guincho.
+They serve pastries and light snacks as well.

 Lisbon off the beaten path Bike path to Guincho Beach